 Responder Nonce: 32-bit unsigned integer.
-A number picked by the responder which the initiator will return in the I2 generated by the responder, which the responder uses together with the Responder Nonce value to verify that an I2 message is indeed sent in response to a R1 message, and that the parameters in the I2 message are the same as those in the I1 message.
+A number picked by the generated by the responder, which the responder uses together with the Responder Nonce value to verify that an I2 message is indeed sent in response to a R1 message, and that the parameters in the I2 message are the same as those in the I1 message.